 Top indoor pollutants are:

-• Smoking and burning solid are two major sources of indoor air pollution.
+• Smoking and burning solids are two major sources of indoor air pollution.
 In some rare conditions, insulation that contains asbestos can be inhaled as it decays.
 Other common contributors to poor indoor air quality are:

 • Furniture (toxic adhesives)

 • Flooring and carpeting

 • Air fresheners

 • Hobby products and items that collect dust, such as soft toys

 • Gas appliances (create nitrogen dioxide, an irritant – make sure you have a good vent)